Family Events & Activities Happening in Calgary in November

 Zoolights | calgaryzoo.com

 Calgary in November means Calgary Zoo’s magical display of over 2 million lights is back, and now for its 25th year!
-This year’s Zoolights celebration will include new themed areas and activities including a 25th anniversary Memory Lane, the Nutcracker in the ENMAX Conservatory, an all new “Tunnel of Light”, a tribute to Canada’s wetland, a holiday Zoo Market, and a very special “Dinos at Night” experience.
-Classic favourites like the skating rink, fire pits, and Rival Axe Throwing will all be back this year as well.
+This year’s Zoolights celebration includes themed areas and activities including a new story in Prehistoric Park, a new Polar Wonderland, a multi-sensory experience in the gorilla amphitheater, the Nutcracker in the ENMAX Conservatory, brand new Snow Globes for rent, and more.
+And all the classic activities are back, including the “Tunnel of Light”, Skating Rink, Firepits, and Rival Axe Throwing.

 Tickets for Zoolights must be purchased in advance, and regular day admission cannot be used towards your Zoolights experience.
 Calgary Zoo Inspire Members can get free admission to Zoolights, while Engage and Child Members receive 50% off.